 These lists will be used to alert our customers to websites suspected to be infected with viruses or other nasty surprises, depending on whether they have chosen to receive such alerts.
 Customers who have not chosen to receive Virus Alerts will continue to browse as they do today without any alerting when they visit potentially harmful websites.

 The two other exciting new features of HomeSafe are Kids Safe and Homework Time.

-HomeSafe is free to all TalkTalk customers and all the features are switched off by default.
+HomeSafe is available to all TalkTalk customers and all the features are switched off by default.
+To switch them on and set up Virus Alerts, Kids Safe and Homework Time log in to your TalkTalk MyAccount.
 To switch them on and set up Virus Alerts, Kids Safe and Homework Time log in to your TalkTalk MyAccount.

 Thanks to these measures, the risk of losing personal information such as your address, phone numbers, passwords and bank details is greatly reduced.

 Plus, with Kids Safe and Homework Time, you've got the option to control the sites your children access.

 Not only is existing PC/Mac security software tricky to install, it only provides protection for one computer at a time.
 However, HomeSafe provides protection for all the electronic devices connected to your TalkTalk Home Broadband - like games consoles and smartphones.
 It's quick and easy to set up, with no software to install, and doesn't slow your computers or devices down.

 Our Virus Alerts help protect you from visiting harmful websites..
 If you try to access a site we think could be harmful, you will see a warning page, advising you not to open it.